Windhoek - Kalahari - Fish River Canyon - Luderitz and Kolmanskop - Namib Desert - Sossusvlei - Windhoek

 You will then step into Damaraland, the land of Bushmen who have left their mark throughout centuries with petroglyphs on rocks and visit a Himba village in the South of Etosha National Park.
 Having exciting moments of safari through the park, we will continue until Bushmaland where you can spend a day with members of the tribe.
 Then enter the Khaudum National Park, one of the most remote and least explored area of the country.
 Back to Windhoek, spend the last night in Otjiwa Lodge, an excellent private wildlife reserve which is famous for its rhino population and the rare Sable antelope.

-Have an unforgettable vacation in the wild Namibia.
-From walking amidst towering sand dunes, to spotting the animals we've always carried in our heart, this trip will be the highlight of the family album.
+Make of your family vacation a Namibian adventure.
+From walking amidst towering sand dunes to spotting Africa's large mammals in one of the continent's top reserves, this trip will become the undisputed highlight of the family album.

 Explore southern Namibia’s spectacular desert landscapes and national parks during a one week itinerary.